ibm-cloud-docs/schematics/about.md

 5. To protect customer data in transit, {{site.data.keyword.bplong_notm}} integrates with {{site.data.keyword.keymanagementserviceshort}}. {{site.data.keyword.bpshort}} uses root keys in {{site.data.keyword.keymanagementserviceshort}} to create data encryption keys (DEK).
 The DEK is then used to encrypt workspace transactional data, such as logs, or the Terraform `tf.state` file in transit.
 6. Workspace transactional data is stored in an {{site.data.keyword.cos_full_notm}} bucket and encrypted by using [Server-Side Encryption with {{site.data.keyword.keymanagementserviceshort}}](/docs/services/cloud-object-storage?topic=cloud-object-storage-encryption#encryption-kp) at rest.
 7. Workspace operational data, such as the workspace variables and Terraform template information, is stored in {{site.data.keyword.cloudant}} and encrypted at rest by using the default service encryption.
 For more information, see [Security](/docs/services/Cloudant?topic=cloudant-security).

+## Public and private service endpoints
+{: #se-endpoints}

+{{site.data.keyword.bplong_notm}}

+1. To use public and private service endpoints, you must enable [Virtual Routing and Forwarding](/docs/account?topic=account-vrf-service-endpoint) for your {{site.data.keyword.cloud_notm}} account.
+2. After your account is enabled, you can connect to the private service endpoint. /docs/resources?topic=resources-service-endpoints

 ## Benefits
 {: #schematics-benefits}